Chicago Cubs Rumors: How Much Is Jake Arrieta Getting In Arbitration?

 In his second arbitration season, Arrieta earned $10.7 million, which was a bump of about $7.1 million over the 2015 MLB season.
 He could see a similar bump in salary during arbitration this time as well.
 Matt Schwartz estimates that Arrieta will receive a $6.1 million raise, bumping his salary to about $16.8 million for the 2017 MLB season.
 Even that salary might be considered “cheap” in an expensive market for starting pitchers.

 The Chicago Cubs worked hard to avoid the last round of arbitration with Jake Arrieta, coming to terms on a one-year deal for $10.7 million for 2016.
 The two sides could wind up agreeing to a deal to avoid arbitration again, but time is starting to run out on negotiations.
-A hearing would likely take place at the beginning of February if no contract is in place.
+A hearing will likely take place at the beginning of February if no contract is in place.

 At that point Arrieta’s agent would submit a salary request and the Cubs front office would submit another one.
 The arbitrator would then decide which salary Arrieta deserves to make during the 2017 MLB season.
 The arbitrator would weigh what Arrieta made last season, how good the numbers were he put up for the Cubs, and how much similar players have made around baseball.
 Heading into an arbitration might be a bad negotiating tactic for the Cubs.